Breathe.

 We do not endorse traditional orthodontic techniques that include the extraction and/or retraction of permanent teeth.

-It may align your teeth, but also reduces your jaw arc, possibly narrowing the airway.
+It may align your teeth, but also reduces your jaw arc, usually narrowing the airway.

-There are many orthodontic techniques that create enough room for all permanent teeth while aligning them.
+There are many orthodontic techniques that create enough room for all permanent teeth while aligning them, such as the VIVOS Guides, DNA and mRNA System.

 Previous orthodontic treatments that include extraction and/or retraction of permanent teeth can be reversed.